14 Best Places to Visit in Germany in Winter

 The 1936 Olympic Games were held here, and its closeness to some of the country's tallest and most beautiful mountains means this is a prime destination for skiing, winter hiking, and cross-country skiing.
 The historical ski jumping hill of Olympiaschanze is worth a quick visit as well.

-For some indoor fun, stop by the Werdenfelser Heimatmuseum and get a peek of local life in the 1800s.
+For some indoor fun, stop by the Werdenfelser Heimatmuseum and get a peek at local life in the 1800s.
 And for a stunning view of the alpine surroundings, hop in one of the many gondolas that depart from town, including the Hausbergbahn Gondola, which goes 1,338 meters up Hausberghöhe mountain, or the Alpspitzbahn cable car, which takes you up the Zugspitze to the breathtaking AlpspiX viewing platform.

 Accommodation: Where to Stay in Garmisch-Partenkirchen